-1. New development shall be located and designed to avoid or, if that is not possible, to minimize as much as possible the need for new and maintenance dredging.

-- 2. New development, including alterations to existing structures, shall be located and designed to avoid the need for future shoreline stabilization for the life of the structure.
+- 1. New development shall be located and designed to avoid or, if that is not possible, to minimize as much as possible the need for new and maintenance dredging. - 2.
+New development, including alterations to existing structures, shall be located and designed to avoid the need for future shoreline stabilization for the life of the structure.
 Likewise, any new development which would require shoreline stabilization which causes significant impacts to adjacent or down-current properties shall not be allowed. - 3.
-New development on lots constrained by depth, topography or critical areas shall be located to minimize, to the extent feasible, the need for shoreline stabilization. - 4.
+New development on lots constrained by depth, topography or critical areas shall be located to avoidminimize, to the extent feasible, the need for shoreline stabilization. - 4.
 New development on steep slopes or bluffs shall be set back sufficiently to ensure that shoreline stabilization is unlikely to be necessary during the life of the structure, as demonstrated by a geotechnical analysis. - 5.
-Subdivision shall be planned to avoid the need for shoreline stabilization for newly created lots, utilizing geotechnical analysis where applicable. - 6.
+Subdivisions shall be planned to avoid the need for shoreline stabilization for newly created lots, utilizing geotechnical analysis where applicable. - 6.
 Non-water-oriented facilities and accessory structures-except for preferred shoreline uses, such as single-family residences and single family residential appurtenances when consistent with buffer provisions in Chapter 19.400 of this program-must be located landward of buffers and adjacent water-oriented uses, or outside shoreline jurisdiction, unless no other location is feasible.
+A shoreline variance may be required to locate in the shoreline buffer per Chapter 19.400 of this program.